hkra0/skeb-info/README.md

 ## Limitations

 - Rate limit: 6 requests per minute per IP.
+- Unable to complete requests with excessive data volume (when `Sent Public Requests` exceeds 6,000).
 - Relies on Skeb's API: subject to their rate limits and availability.

 ## License